pwnxpl0it/idkmng/README.md

 $ idkmng browser_extension
 ```
 and 💥 your files are ready for your initial commit, How amazing is that ?
-same for any other thing because it is template-based like: nvim plugins, browser extensions.
+same for any other thing because it is template-based.

 This gives you the ability to customize your projects initialization process as you want for example, you can have more than one template to create a browser extension but they are different in `manifest.json` or whatever.